Make A New Year’s Resolution To Cut Cleaning Time In 2020

-- Pour 1/2 cup of vinegar in the toilet and let it set for a few minutes while you wipe down the toilet rim, lid and sides with a vinegar spray.
+- Pour 1/2 cup of vinegar in the toilet and let it sit for a few minutes while you wipe down the toilet rim, lid, and sides with a vinegar spray.
 Then brush and flush.

-- Clean the toilet while you sleep by pouring in a can of Pepsi or Coca Cola and letting it set overnight, then flush and brush.
+- Clean the toilet while you sleep by pouring in a can of Pepsi or Coca-Cola and letting it sit overnight, then flush and brush.
 This really works!

 - For bathtubs and showers, coat the surface with a 1:1 paste of baking soda and water, then spray with a 1:1 mixture of vinegar and water and wipe it clean.
 Works for both tile and vinyl shower stalls.

-- Chrome and stainless steel fixtures can be cleaned and shined with a light spray of undiluted white vinegar and buffing with a soft cloth.
+- Chrome and stainless steel fixtures can be cleaned and shined with a light spray of undiluted white vinegar and buffed with a soft cloth.